eigmax/Ziren/docs/src/design/chips/alu.md

 # ALU
-The Arithmetic Logic Unit (ALU) chips comprises ​​specialized verification circuits​​ designed to enforce computational correctness for all arithmetic and bitwise operations.
+The Arithmetic Logic Unit (ALU) chips comprise ​​specialized verification circuits​​ designed to enforce computational correctness for all arithmetic and bitwise operations.
 These circuits implement ​​cross-table lookup protocols​​ with the main CPU table, ensuring instruction-execution integrity throughout the processor pipeline.

 ## Modular Design